Meet the team

 From nurses and carers to chefs and housekeepers, staff in our home are here to deliver high quality care and services to those we support.
 Check below to meet some of the friendly faces you are likely to see when visiting our home:

-My name is Suzanne and I am the General Manager at both Iddenshall Hall Care Home and Beeston View Memory Lane Community.
+Hi, my name is Felicity and I am General Manager here at Iddenshall Hall & Beeston View.
+Welcome to our website!

-Hi, my name is Pat, and I am the deputy manager here at Iddenshall Hall.
+Hi, my name is Pat McCormack, and I am delighted to have taken the post of Deputy Manager at both Iddenshall Hall and Beeston View.

 Tracey has been in a management role for many years and brings professionalism and knowledge to our service.
 She is passionate about dementia care and offering the very best service for those we support.